Diarrhoeal incident response protocol for public swimming pools and spa pools that use chlorine without cyanuric acid

 Recommended remedial steps

-3. Adjust the pH to 7.5 or lower.
+3. Adjust and maintain the pH to 7.5 or lower.

-4. Hyper-chlorinate the affected pool by dosing the water to achieve a free chlorine CT value of 15,300 mg.min/L for inactivation of Cryptosporidium.
-For example, free chlorine of 20 mg/L for 13 hours or 10 mg/L for 26 hours or via alternative combination of chlorine concentration and time that achieve the required CT, Shorter contact times to meet the CT required to inactivate Cryptosporidum can be achieved if hyper-chlorination includes the combination of chlorine and chlorine dioxide, see table below:
+For example, raise and maintain free chlorine of 20 mg/L for 13 hours, or 10 mg/L for 26 hours, or via an alternative combination of chlorine concentration and time that achieves the required C.t value.
+Shorter contact times that meet the required C.t value to inactivate Cryptosporidium can be achieved if hyper-chlorination includes the combination of chlorine and chlorine dioxide, see table below:

 1. Adapted from Murphy et al. 2014.

-7. If the filtration system incorporates a coagulation step, ensure coagulant concentration is correct to enhance the filtration process.
+7. If the filtration system incorporates a coagulation step, ensure the coagulant concentration is correct to enhance the filtration process.

 9. Backwash filter media or replace the filter element as appropriate.
 Precoat filter media should be replaced.